wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 sudo dpkg -i waves*.deb
 ```

-The node configuration file is embedded into the `.deb` package and unpacked to `/usr/share/waves/conf/waves.conf` (or `waves-testnet` folder for Testnet) and symlinked to `/etc/waves/waves.conf`.
-Edit the configuration file with caution.
-For details see [Node Configuration](/en/waves-node/node-configuration) article.
+The node configuration file is embedded into the package and unpacked to the folder:
+* for Mainnet: `/usr/share/waves/conf/waves.conf` with symlink to `/etc/waves/waves.conf`;
+* for Testnet: `/usr/share/waves-testnet/conf/waves.conf` with symlink to `/etc/waves-testnet/waves.conf`;
+* for Stagenet: `/usr/share/waves-stagenet/conf/waves.conf` with symlink to `/etc/waves-stagenet/waves.conf`.

+Specify the required node parameters in the file. **Be careful: the security of your wallet and funds depends on the configuration.** For detailed information, see the [Node Configuration](/en/waves-node/node-configuration) article.

 Start the node with the following command (`waves-testnet` for Testnet):